 - 1 cup coarsely chopped pecans, toasted

-- Line an 8x8-in. square pan with foil; grease foil with 2 teaspoons butter.
+- Line an 8x8-in. pan with foil; grease foil with 1 teaspoon butter.

-- In a large heavy saucepan, combine butter, sugars, cream and salt.
+- In a large heavy saucepan, combine remaining butter, granulated and brown sugars, cream and salt.
 Bring to a rapid boil over medium heat, stirring constantly.
 Cook, without stirring, until a candy thermometer reads 234° (soft-ball stage).
 Remove from heat.
 Add vanilla to pan (do not stir).

 "A new family favorite!
 I found it was a typical fudge recipe: you have to move fast getting from stove and pan.
 Mine came out perfectly."

 "Very easy to mix ingredients, but what about cooking time.?
 I have it in the oven now for atleast 15 mins at 350 and it's still liquid.
 Please help with what I should do to finish this fudge"

 "Very easy.
 Follows directions to the T and youll have no problem.
 Measure exactly.
 1st batch came out kind of flaky when I tried to cut it, but I accidently used a little too much powdered sugar.
 The 2nd batch I measured everything to exact measurements and it came out perfect.
 Great to give as gifts or for bake sales and farmers markets."

 "This fudge was so easy to make and it turned out great!
 I only had walnuts on hand, but despite missing the pecans, the fudge still tasted amazing!
 I can't wait to make this recipe again!"